danielnuriyev/aikido/README.md

 ## Instructor

 I, Daniel Nuriyev, trained between 2009 - 2022 under Jason DeLucia, student of Takano Kōsaku Sensei.
-Prior to that between 1992 - 2008 I trained in NanQuan WuShu, Traditional Kongfu, Sanda and Taijiquan.
+Prior to that between 1992 - 2008 I trained in Changquan Wushu, Traditional Kongfu, Sanda and Taijiquan.
 In parallel I spent a few years learning and teaching Krav Maga.

 And, in the spirit of never stopping to learn, I am trying to learn BJJ and it's not easy ;)